publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s416.md

 [Pub.
 L. 89–97, title III, § 328(d)][/us/pl/89/97/s328/d], July 30, 1965, [79 Stat.
 401][/us/stat/79/401], provided that:

-> “The amendments made by this section \[amending this section and sections 402 and 423 of this title\] shall apply with respect to (1) applications filed on or after the date of enactment of this Act \[July 30, 1965\], (2) applications as to which the Secretary has not made a final decision before the date of enactment of this Act, and (3) if a civil action with respect to final decision by the Secretary has been commenced under section 205(g) of the Social Security Act \[[section 405(g) of this title][/us/usc/t42/s405/g]\] before the date of enactment of this Act, applications as to which there has been no final judicial decision before the date of enactment of this Act.”
+> “The amendments made by this section \[amending this section and sections 402 and 423 of this title\] shall apply with respect to (1) applications filed on or after the date of enactment of this Act \[July 30, 1965\], (2) applications as to which the Secretary has not made a final decision before the date of enactment of this Act, and (3) if a civil action with respect to final decision by the Secretary has been commenced under section 205(g) of the Social Security Act \[[42 U.S.C.
+405(g)][/us/usc/t42/s405/g]\] before the date of enactment of this Act, applications as to which there has been no final judicial decision before the date of enactment of this Act.”

 [Pub.
 L. 89–97, title III, § 344(e)][/us/pl/89/97/s344/e], July 30, 1965, [79 Stat.
 413][/us/stat/79/413], provided that:

-> “The amendments made by this section \[amending this section and [section 423 of this title][/us/usc/t42/s423]\] shall apply only with respect to monthly benefits under title II of the Social Security Act \[this subchapter\] for months after the first month following the month in which this Act is enacted \[July 1965\], on the basis of applications for such benefits filed in or after the month in which this Act is enacted.”
+> “The amendments made by this section \[amending this section and [section 423 of this title][/us/usc/t42/s423]\] shall apply only with respect to monthly benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after the first month following the month in which this Act is enacted \[July 1965\], on the basis of applications for such benefits filed in or after the month in which this Act is enacted.”

  __Effective Date of 1964 Amendment__

 [Pub.
 L. 88–650, § 1(d)][/us/pl/88/650/s1/d], Oct.
 13, 1964, [78 Stat.
 1075][/us/stat/78/1075], provided that:

->     “(1) The amendments made by subsections (a), (b), and (c) \[amending this section\] shall apply in the case of applications for disability determinations under section 216(i) of the Social Security Act \[subsec. (i) of this section\] filed after the month following the month in which this Act is enacted \[October 1964\].
+>     “(1) The amendments made by subsections (a), (b), and (c) \[amending this section\] shall apply in the case of applications for disability determinations under section 216(i) of the Social Security Act \[[42 U.S.C.
+416(i)][/us/usc/t42/s416/i]\] filed after the month following the month in which this Act is enacted \[October 1964\].

 >     “(2)

->      Except as provided in the succeeding paragraphs, such amendments shall also apply, and as though such amendments had been enacted on July 1, 1962, in the case of applications for disability determinations filed under section 216(i) of the Social Security Act \[subsec. (i) of this section\] during the period beginning July 1, 1962, and ending with the close of the month following the month in which this Act is enacted \[October 1964\], by an individual who—
+>      Except as provided in the succeeding paragraphs, such amendments shall also apply, and as though such amendments had been enacted on July 1, 1962, in the case of applications for disability determinations filed under section 216(i) of the Social Security Act \[[42 U.S.C.
+416(i)][/us/usc/t42/s416/i]\] during the period beginning July 1, 1962, and ending with the close of the month following the month in which this Act is enacted \[October 1964\], by an individual who—

 >         “(A) has been under a disability (as defined in such section 216(i)) continuously since he filed such application and up to (i) the first day of the second month following the month in which this Act is enacted or (ii) if earlier, the first day of the month in which he attained the age of 65, and